zeyang1225/zeyang1225.github.io/_includes/research.md

    <ul>  <div class="title"> [4] Beyond tokenism: The impact of board ethnic diversity on supply chain diversification <em> with Yiwen Jin and Jenny Li Zhang </em> </div>
  <ul>
      <li>  Winner of $5,000 CAD EDI Catalyst Grant of UBC Sauder School of Business</li>
+  <li><details>
+  <summary>Abstract</summary>
+We examine whether and how board ethnic diversity shapes the supply chain structure of firms.
+Leveraging a California bill as an exogenous shock, we show that greater board ethnic diversity leads to a more diversified supply chain.
+Such diversification is primarily driven by greater information accessibility to the supply chain and heightened risk aversion.
+We find that firms with ethnically diverse boards seek suppliers from similar cultural origins and achieve more efficient inventory performance.
+Additionally, the associations between board ethnic diversity and supply chain diversification are more pronounced in firms with inferior supplier information and elevated supply chain risks.

+</details></li>

   </ul>
     </ul>
 </div>